What Counts as Persecution When Applying for Asylum or Refugee Status

 • other violations of human rights: for example, genocide or slavery

-• threats of harm: particularly if the threatened harm is serious, caused emotional or psychological damage, or are credible, for example because the persecutor has already inflicted harm on the person or his or her family or others similarly situated
+• threats of harm: particularly if the threatened harm is seriously menacing, caused emotional or psychological damage, or are credible, for example because the persecutor has already inflicted harm on the person or family or others similarly situated

 • unlawful detention: punishment for a regular crime is not persecution, but if the person is detained without due process or formal charges or for discriminatory or political reasons, this may rise to the level of persecution, particularly if the detention was combined with mistreatment